 Healthcare fraud : Applying for reimbursement, usually with agencies such as Medicare and Medicaid, by making a false claim

 Embezzlement : While being placed in a position of trust, the offender takes advantage of that position in order to take ownership of another person's property.

-A Closer Look At Identity Theft
+A Closer Look At Identity Theft in Ohio

 Identity theft is an illegal offense where stolen information is used to commit fraud.
 Identity thieves steal and use your personal information to apply for credit cards, file taxes, or obtain medical services.
 An identity theft can ruin your credit history and cost you substantial amounts of money to restore your name.

 Unfortunately, you might not know that your identity has been stolen until you experience an unforeseen financial consequence, such as an unknown bill, credit collection, or a denied loan.